Understanding JavaScript: The Language of the Web

 }

-JavaScript supports asynchronous programming using callbacks, promises, and async/await.
-This is crucial for tasks such as making network requests without blocking the main thread.
+JavaScript supports asynchronous programming through callbacks, promises, and async/await syntax.
+This is particularly useful for handling operations like API calls without freezing the UI.

 Callbacks